Data breach at software provider to local governments

 The Plano, Texas-based company, whose website was offline, said in an email sent to customers that it discovered the breach Wednesday morning, contacted law enforcement and enlisted outside cybersecurity help.

-Tyler customers include Des Moines, Hartford and St. Louis, County, according to a 2019 copy of its website on the Internet Archive.
+Tyler software provides service for jail and court management systems to taxing, bill collection and land records.
+Its customers include Des Moines, Hartford and St. Louis, County, according to a 2019 copy of its website on the Internet Archive.
 The archived website said its company software is “the perfect fit” for everything from small towns to counties serving more than 2 million people.

 Tyler did not immediately respond to phone calls and emails Wednesday.
 On Twitter, it said “a network issue” was affecting its phone and web site and that “we’re working to resolve as quickly as possible."
 The company’s home page said it was temporarily unavailable but provided no additional information.